Jasmine Tang

 Prologue

 Hey everyone, how everyone's doing?
-I've been back at my parents' place for a while now, getting ready to start Igalia :) I'm still doing good hahhaa :) Getting back to OC after being far far away in Berkeley wonderland means that I have to build back as well as get in touch with old support network.
-I guess it's just takes a while to get used to.
-[TODO: talk about health and personal issues persist, nanny]
+I've graduated Berkeley and have been back at my parents' place for a while now, getting ready to start Igalia :) I'm still doing good hahhaa :)

 As is tradition, here are three songs for you by Zedd: Papercut, Addicted To A Memory, and Done With Love.
 All three songs showcase extremely well the emotional depth of a person in and out of love.